From a treehouse hidden deep in the woods to a boathouse surrounded by the sea, these getaways are perfect for a spot of R&R.

 You can enjoy the great Yorkshire countryside in style at Little Wold Away.
 It’s a glamping retreat on a family-run farm in Everthorpe, where you can cosy up in luxury wooden pods surrounded by woodland and rolling fields.
 Each pod comes with a double bed, en-suite bathroom, kitchenette and under-floor heating – so you don’t have to worry about any chilly toes.

-You’ll be treated to complimentary chocolates and a glass of fizz when you arrive and there’s even a huge hot tub where you can relax while taking in views of God’s Own Country.
+You’ll be treated to complimentary chocolates and a glass of fizz when you arrive and there’s even a huge hot tub where you can relax while taking in views of God’s Own County.
 There are plenty of gentle rambles and serious hikes to be had nearby, including the mighty Wolds Way.
-Stretching 75-miles from the Humber Estuary to Filey, it’s a must for avid walkers.
+Stretching 75 miles from the Humber Estuary to Filey, it’s a must for avid walkers.
 In the evenings, you’ll get a warm welcome at the town’s historic local pub The Fox & Coney.

 Little Wold Away, Woodside House, Low Road, Everthorpe, East Yorkshire, HU15 2AD.
-Find out about their new safety measures.

 Little Otchan Shepherd’s Hut